volfegan/GeometricAlgorithms/README.md

 ![BruteForce method- Number of segments Vs checks](imgs/PlaneSweepBruteForce_Number_of_segments_Vs_checks.png)

-#### Spatial Hashing to find segment intersections
-[missing]

 #### Plane sweep to find segment intersections by Bentley-Ottmann algorithm
 This implementation is heavily based on [valenpe7's bentley-ottmann](https://github.com/valenpe7/bentley-ottmann).
 Yeah, after the first two weeks I gave up trying to do this by myself (I see I was doing the compareTo() on segment class very naive so statusT was doing bananas), so kudos to user valenpe7.
 I remember being the guy that lent homework to others.
 Now I lurk GitHub for people that are better than me when I fail.
+And don't use this method for real applications.
+It is bad.

  * pseudo code: http://geomalgorithms.com/a09-_intersect-3.html
  * pseudo code: https://en.wikipedia.org/wiki/Bentley%E2%80%93Ottmann_algorithm#Detailed_algorithm